YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGREPLSTATE, Trigger cannot update replicated database file dddd since triggering update was not replicated

-Run Time Error: A process performed an update on a global in a database region which is not currently replicated, and that update invoked a trigger that, in turn, attempted an update on a global in a database region that is replicated.
+Run Time Error: A process performed an update on a global in a database region which is not currently replicated, and that update invoked a trigger that in turn attempted an update on a global in a database region that is replicated.
 This would produce a journal state with insufficient information to properly recover the replicated region.

 Action: Investigate whether the global directories, journaling characteristics or trigger logic need revision.